This article first appeared in Hong Kong Lawyer.

 At the time of the establishment of the fund, general partners should consider their potential need for a subscription credit facility and whether the fund documentation should be drafted in a way that supports such facilities.
 The intention being that the general partner is not required to go back to investors at a later date to amend the fund documentation for the purpose of entering into a subscription facility and the associated security package.

 When considering the undertaking by the general partner to make capital calls, it may be asserted that the general partner cannot agree to make calls when required to do so by the lender on the basis that it would be an unlawful fetter by the general partner on its discretion.
 Here we would draw the distinction between the situation where the general partner has agreed to make calls when necessary to meet liabilities to a lender and a situation where it has agreed to make capital calls if and when directed by the lender.
 In the latter situation it would most likely be fettering its discretion and so the borrower should insist on drafting the undertaking as per the former example.

 The fund will be concerned to ensure that the undertakings and restrictions contained in the facility agreement do not go further than is necessary to protect the lender.
 General partners will also need to be mindful that the effect of such undertakings and restrictions will not interfere with the day-to-day operation and administration of the fund.
-For example, borrowers would typically insist that any consent right granted to a lender in respect of the fund’s ability to amend its fund documentation only extends to amendments that could have an adverse effect on the lender and its collateral.
+For example, borrowers would typically insist that any consent right granted to a lender in respect of the fund’s ability to amend its fund documentation only extends to amendments that could have an adverse effect on the lender or its security.